Modern Slavery Act 2015:

 Section 54(1)

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2024.
 This statement has been authorised and approved by the board of directors of Autovista Bidco Limited.

-Signed: Signature
+Signed: Tom Ovenden - Signature

-On behalf of Autovista Bidco Limited
+Director, for and on behalf of Autovista Bidco Limited